Frijol/simple-remote-switch/README.md

 Uses IR signal to latch/unlatch a relay.

-Plug something into the relay (like a [flashing light](https://projects.tessel.io/projects/website-down-alarm), for instance).
+Plug something into the relay's channel 1 (like a [flashing light](https://projects.tessel.io/projects/website-down-alarm), for instance).

 Plug the relay into port C.